gbblack/mansus/07 Bookmarks/Reading Roadmap.md

 - Use of Weapons
 - Paradise Lost
 - What In Me Is Dark: The Revolutionary Life of Paradise Lost
+- The Bone People
+- Midnight's Children
+- Schindler's List
+- The Remains of the Day
+- The Sea, the Sea
+- The Famished Road
+- The God of Small Things
+- Careless People
 ### Non Fiction
 - On Bullshit
 - Tidy First?